joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-03-24-fiddler-ncaa-bracket.md

         return (bracket(j, k + 1, d) , bracket(2 ** k + 1 - j, k + 1, d))
 ```

-running it for a $16$-team bracket, we get the expected result
+To check, we run it for a $16$-team bracket and get the expected result:

 ```
 (((((1,), (16,)), ((8,), (9,))), (((4,), (13,)), ((5,), (12,)))),
  ((((2,), (15,)), ((7,), (10,))), (((3,), (14,)), ((6,), (11,)))))
 ```

-likewise, the probability that team $j$ beats team $i$ is
+The probability that team $j$ beats team $i$ is

 ```python
 def Pbeat(j, i):
   return i / (j + i)
 ```

-now, we have to implement the definition of probability from above. starting at the bottom of the tree, we set the probability of any team making it to the first level to $1$
+Now, we have to implement the recursion from above.
+Starting at the bottom of the tree, we set the probability of a team making it to the first level to $1$

 ```python
 P = defaultdict(lambda: 0.0)